Georgia State Route 268: Route description

-There is no section of SR 268 that is included as a part of the National Highway System.
+No section of SR 268 that is included as a part of the National Highway System.

 SR 268 begins at an intersection with SR 32 southeast of Ambrose.
 The route heads north-northeast and curves to the northeast to enter Ambrose.
 There, it crosses a Seaboard Coast Line railroad.
 It heads northeast, crosses the Seventeen Mile River, and intersects SR 206 (Bowens Mill Road).
 Farther to the northeast is Broxton, where it has a brief concurrency with US 441/SR 31 along Alabama Street.
 Northeast of Broxton, the route enters Jeff Davis County, and meets its eastern terminus, an intersection with SR 107 in Snipesville.

 History

-SR 268 was established in 1950, with the part from SR 32 to Ambrose being paved.
+SR 268 was established in 1950, and the part from SR 32 to Ambrose was paved.
 In 1957, a section from Broxton just to the northeast was paved.
 By 1960, the road was paved from its western terminus to just northeast of the Coffee-Jeff Davis County line.
 Also, the road was extended to Hazlehurst.
 By 1988, the road's eastern terminus was truncated to Snipesville, where it is today.